huggingface/transformers/examples/research_projects/layoutlmv3/README.md

 # Token classification with LayoutLMv3 (PyTorch version)

-This directory contains a script, `run_funsd_cord.py`, that can be used to fine-tune LayoutLMv3 on form understanding datasets, such as [FUNSD](https://guillaumejaume.github.io/FUNSD/) and [CORD](https://github.com/clovaai/cord).
+This directory contains a script, `run_funsd_cord.py`, that can be used to fine-tune (or evaluate) LayoutLMv3 on form understanding datasets, such as [FUNSD](https://guillaumejaume.github.io/FUNSD/) and [CORD](https://github.com/clovaai/cord).

 The script `run_funsd_cord.py` leverages the 🤗 Datasets library and the Trainer API.
 You can easily customize it to your needs.